 1. Crete

-Crete is the largest island in Greece and one of the most stable markets for luxury villa investments.
+Crete is the largest island in Greece and one of the country’s most established markets for luxury-villa investment.

-The Chania region, in particular, has become extremely popular with international buyers due to its combination of stunning landscapes, historic charm, and strong tourism infrastructure.
+The Chania region, in particular, has become extremely popular with international buyers because of its combination of dramatic landscapes, historic character, and strong tourism infrastructure.

-The island’s International Airport offers direct connections to many European cities, and the island’s size ensures a long and active tourist season.
+Crete has direct flight connections with many European cities, and the island’s size helps support a long and active tourist season.

 Typical Land Prices

-Good building plots in desirable areas typically range from €80,000 to €250,000, depending on views and proximity to the sea.
+Building plots in desirable areas typically range from €80,000 to €250,000, depending on views, location, access, and proximity to the sea.

 Rental Potential

-Luxury villas in Crete often rent for €500 to €1,000 per night during peak season.
+Luxury villas in Crete often rent for approximately €500 to €1,000 per night during peak season.

 Architectural Opportunity

-Crete’s landscape offers excellent opportunities for villas that emphasize outdoor living — terraces, infinity pools, shaded dining areas, and panoramic sea views.
+Crete’s landscape offers excellent opportunities for villas that emphasise outdoor living, including terraces, infinity pools, shaded dining areas, and panoramic sea views.

 2. Corfu

-The island attracts a large number of high-spending visitors from the United Kingdom and Northern Europe, many of whom return year after year.
+The island attracts many high-spending visitors from the United Kingdom and Northern Europe, including repeat visitors who return year after year.

-The lush green landscape, Venetian heritage, and beautiful coastline give Corfu a distinctive character that appeals strongly to international buyers.
+Its lush green landscape, Venetian heritage, and varied coastline give Corfu a distinctive character that appeals strongly to international buyers.

 Land Prices